thibaultcha/MonteCarlo/README.md

 This is a small project we had to make for a Java assignment for my studies.

 ## You will find
-* A simple GUI for using the algorithm
+* A simple GUI for using the algorithm (used as view and controller, please forgive the mess)
 * A single-threaded implementation
 * A multi-threaded implementation using Java's Executors and Callables